selimsandal/selimsandal.com/content/projects.md

 extra.in_header = true
 +++

-Here are some projects I'm actively working on:
-- Leading a team implementing a custom RISC-V CPU at Ozyegin University Computer Architecture and Systems Technologies lab
+- Worked on a customised RISC-V cpu at Ozyegin University CAST lab.
+(2022-2023)
-- Writing my own machine learning library for C++
-- Working on developing a better LLM architecture with long term memory capabilities
+- Working on a hardware accelerated Large Language Model architecture.
+(2023-present)

+<sub><sup>P.S.
+This list is missing some projects, game jams and mobile apps I've worked on that I don't think I need to include here.</sup></sub>